Metaplectic transformations and finite group actions on noncommutative tori: -theory of the of -dimensional with the flip action

 \end{rmk}

-\begin{rmk} The authors have an unpleasant obligation to warn the reader, that the corresponding result for K-theory of flipped crossed product in \cite{FW} contained a gap: it was claimed that (in the notations of the present paper) $i_{1*} - i_{2*} $ sends generators to generators.
+\begin{rmk} The authors have the unpleasant obligation to warn the reader, that the corresponding result for $\K$-theory of flipped crossed product in \cite{FW} has a gap: it was claimed that (in the notations of the present paper) $i_{1*} - i_{2*} $ sends generators to generators.
 Fortunately, the arguments in the last corollary fill the gap for the three dimensional case which do not affect the final result of \cite{FW} at least for the three dimensional case. \end{rmk}

-\begin{qst} Our results suggest the following questions: \begin{itemize} \item Can one extend the Heisenberg modules of the form $\mathscr{S}(\R^p \times \Z^q)$ over $A_\theta$ to ones over general crossed products $A_{\theta}^\infty \rtimes F$, where the finite cyclic group $F$ acts on $A_{\theta}^\infty$ as in section 4? \item What are the generators of $K_0(A_{\theta} \rtimes F)$, where $F$ acts on $A_{\theta}$ as in section 4? \item Heisenberg modules are also linked with results in signal analysis, concretely with Gabor frames, as shown in \cite{lu09}.
+\begin{qst} Our results suggest the following questions: \begin{itemize} \item Can one extend the Heisenberg modules of the form $\mathscr{S}(\R^p \times \Z^q)$ over $A_\theta$ to ones over general crossed products $A_{\theta}^\infty \rtimes F$, where the finite cyclic group $F$ acts on $A_{\theta}^\infty$ as in Section 4? \item What are the generators of $\K_0(A_{\theta} \rtimes F)$, where $F$ acts on $A_{\theta}$ as in Section 4? \item Heisenberg modules are also linked with results in signal analysis, concretely with Gabor frames, as shown in \cite{lu09}.
 Thus one might wonder about the consequences of our results for the theory of Gabor frames. \end{itemize} \end{qst}